mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

-Clicking "Add to cart" | The selected product is added to the cart and message confirmation displayed with pricing | Yes Clicking "go to checkout" button in the message confirmation box | redirect to the checkout pgae | Yes By clicking "Keep shopping " button | Redirect to the product page | Yes Clicking on the "category" link | Redirect to the products' category displaying all product in that category | Yes Clicking on "edit" product link | Redirect to the edit product page to related product selected, message alert displayed | Yes
+Clicking "Add to cart" | The selected product is added to the cart and message confirmation displayed with pricing | Yes Clicking "go to checkout" button in the message confirmation box | redirect to the checkout pgae | Yes By clicking "Keep shopping " button | Redirect to the product page | Yes Clicking "Add to wishlist" | The selected product is added to the wishlist and message confirmation displayed | Yes Clicking on the "category" link | Redirect to the products' category displaying all product in that category | Yes Clicking on "edit" product link | Redirect to the edit product page to related product selected, message alert displayed | Yes
 Clicking on "delete" product link | Delete the related product also in database and message confirmation appear | Yes